 - Reboots devices immediately

-Another issue which end users are facing with Windows 10 update is slow log-on post upgrade.
-To minimize end user disruption during Windows 10 update by eliminating first sign in animation screens post update.
+Another issue that end-users face with Windows 10 updates is slow log-on post-upgrade.
+To minimize end-user disruption during Windows 10 update by eliminating first sign-in animation screens post update.

-How the Automatic Restart Sign-on Work?
+How does the Automatic Restart Sign-on Work?
 Winlogon automatic restart sign-on (ARSO)